datreant/scipy-2016/abstract.md

 To address this problem, we present [**datreant**](http://datreant.org/).
 At the core of datreant is the concept of a **Treant**—a specially marked directory with distinguishing characteristics that can be discovered, queried, and filtered.
-In this way, datreant provides a clean, Pythonic approach to working with heterogeneous data stored on a filesystem and therefore helps to enhance productivity and scientific reproducibility.
+In this way, datreant provides a Pythonic approach to managing heterogeneous data stored in a filesystem and therefore helps to enhance productivity and scientific reproducibility.

-Treants make it easy to quickly gather results from many studies scattered throughout a filesystem, operate on their stored data based on their metadata, and store intermediate results as necessary within the respective directory trees. datreant also provides Tree and Leaf classes for granular manipulation of individual directories and files, respectively, as well as Bundles and Views for working with aggregations of many Treants, Trees, and Leaves.
+Treants make it easy to quickly gather results from many studies scattered throughout a filesystem, operate on their stored data based on their metadata, and store intermediate results as necessary within their respective directory trees. **datreant** also provides Tree and Leaf classes for granular manipulation of individual directories and files, respectively, as well as Bundles and Views for working with aggregations of many Treants, Trees, and Leaves.

 [**datreant**](http://datreant.org) is a namespace package, with the core components available in the